Logo

 As you compare different high-yield CD and other savings options, consider when you may need the money, along with the available features that are most important to you.

-As with any other financial products, there are both benefits and drawbacks to high-yield certificates of deposit.
+As with any other financial product, there are both benefits and drawbacks to high-yield certificates of deposit.
 Here’s what you should keep in mind before opening an account.

 • Potentially higher yields: Compared to a regular savings account and even some high-yield savings accounts, a high-yield CD could offer a better yield.